charvisingh245/landing-page-ab-test/README.md

 No statistically significant difference in AOV between groups (p = 0.81).
 The new landing page attracted more converting visitors without negatively impacting spend per order.

+## Business Recommendations

+- Conduct a larger follow-up experiment to increase confidence in the observed conversion lift.
+- Prioritize additional testing for mobile users, where the strongest improvement was observed.
+- Continue monitoring Average Order Value and other guardrail metrics after deployment.
+- If future experiments confirm the results, consider a phased rollout of the redesigned landing page.

 ## SQL Analysis
-Analysis was replicated in PostgreSQL under the `ab_testing` schema.
+Core business metrics were independently reproduced in PostgreSQL to validate the Python analysis under the `ab_testing` schema.
 Four queries were written covering:
 1. Overall conversion rate by group
 2. Conversion rate by device type and group
 3. Conversion rate by traffic source and group